Natural value. What is a natural number? History, scope, properties

 | — 1, || — 2, ||| — 3, ||||| — 5 …

-There are ten digits in total: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
-These digits can be used to write any natural number.
+There are ten numbers in total: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
+Using these numbers you can write any natural number.

 Remember!

-natural series is the sequence of all natural numbers:
+Natural series is the sequence of all natural numbers:

 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12 …